discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 <Card title="Information">

 Golem rotations out of the raid builds are generally suboptimal in fractals due to <Effect name="Exposed"/> and phases being much shorter compared to raids.
 The raid rotations are optimized for sustained DPS while in fractals a player needs the ability to adapt a rotation to the amount of time a group needs to finish a phase.
-For that reason, you can find a video with openers, that are efficient to use here.

 It's important to note that phantasms do not benefit from most modifiers unless it is stated to be the case.